FEATURED CREDIT CARDS

 Combining the Chase Freedom Unlimited® with Other Credit Cards

-While the Chase Freedom Unlimited® is a powerful standalone card, its true potential is unlocked when it is combined with other cards, particularly within the Chase Ultimate Rewards ecosystem.
-This strategic approach, often referred to as a "card combination" or "stack," allows you to earn more valuable points and gain access to a wider range of high-value redemption options.
+While the Chase Freedom Unlimited® is powerful on its own, its true potential is unlocked when combined with other cards, particularly within the Chase Ultimate Rewards ecosystem.
+This strategic approach, often called a "card combination" or "stack," lets you earn more valuable points and access high-value redemption options.
+For a foundation on the card's features, read our guide on Maximizing Your Rewards with the Chase Freedom Unlimited®.

 The key to the combination: Pooling points